In this article you will find:

 Health Concerns in Feeding Clams to Your Dogs

 Our dog’s safety always comes first whenever we are thinking of adding nutritious food to his diet.
-So, while dogs can eat fully cooked clams, it's still crucial to understand their health risks and potential dangers to your canine companions.
+So, while dogs can eat fully cooked clams (clam meat to be specific), it's still crucial to understand their health risks and potential dangers to your canine companions.

 While it is not that common in dogs, shellfish allergies can still occur in dogs.
 In humans, seafood allergies are often caused by eating shrimp meat, and crab.